Simone Leigh: Exhibitions

 Leigh has staged many solo shows at galleries and museums in the United States and internationally, as well as several solo public art installations.
 Her solo shows include Simone Leigh (2004) Momenta Art, New York; if you wan fo' lick old woman pot, you scratch him back (2008), Rush Arts Gallery, New York; You Don't Know Where Her Mouth Has Been (2012), The Kitchen, New York; Gone South (2014), Atlanta Contemporary Art Center; The Waiting Room (2016), New Museum, New York; Psychic Friends Network (2016), Tate Modern, London; inHarlem: Simone Leigh (2016), Marcus Garvey Park, Studio Museum in Harlem, New York; Loophole of Retreat (2019), Solomon R. Guggenheim Museum, New York; Brick House (2019), High Line, New York; Simone Leigh (2021), Hauser & Wirth, Zurich; Trophallaxis (2008–17), Pérez Art Museum Miami (2022–2023); Sovereignty (2022), American pavilion, 59th Venice Biennale; and Simone Leigh (2023), originating at the Institute of Contemporary Art, Boston.

 Leigh has also participated in many group exhibitions, including the Dakar Biennale (2014); Berlin Biennale (2019); Whitney Biennial (2019); Prospect.5 (2021), Prospect New Orleans; and The Milk of Dreams (2022), 59th Venice Biennale.

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

 Leigh was chosen to represent the United States at the 59th Venice Biennale in 2022.
 Her works from the Venice Biennale later made their United States premiere in Boston at the Institute of Contemporary Art.
 The exhibition was titled Simone Leigh, and it also included ceramic, bronze, and video artwork from throughout her career.
 The exhibition was curated by Chief Curator Barbara Lee and deputy director for Curatorial Affairs Eva Respini, who also curated the United States' pavilion at the 59th Venice Biennale.
 The exhibition ran at the ICA from April 6 to September 4, 2023.
 It then was displayed at the Hirshhorn Museum and Sculpture Garden in Washington, D.C. from November 3, 2023, to March 3, 2024.
 Then, the exhibition was jointly presented at the Los Angeles County Museum of Art (LACMA) and the California African American Museum (CAAM) from May 26, 2024, to January 20, 2025.

+Leigh exhibited 'Recent Sculptures' at the Turner Contemporary in Margate, Kent, England from October 2025.